fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 of uncovering gender patterns in video games across multiple platforms focusing on gender representation within modern day video games.

-### Data Sources

-We found and used three datasets that focused on gender representation within modern day video games, sourced from Kaggle.com & diamondlobby.com.
-These datasets were games data, character data & sexualisation info.

 ### Our Datasets

 [Charecter data](Resources/characters.grivg.csv)